A note on the Kuznetsov component of the Veronese double cone: Introduction

+It has two irreducible components $M_1$ and $M_2$. $M_1$ is a smooth surface compactifying the locus of ideals of lines of $Y$. $M_2$ has dimension 5 and its general points parametrize genus 1 curves union a point.
+It is smooth outside the intersection with $M_1$.
+Points in $M_1\cap M_2$ parametrize singular rational curves with an embedded point at the singularity. \end{thm}

+The first very ample multiple of $H$ is $3H$, so $M_2$ is analogous to the extra component in the Hilbert scheme of twisted cubics in projective space \cite{PS85}.

 Two irreducible components also appear in moduli spaces of complexes in $\Ku(Y)$.
+A general construction of Bayer, Lahoz, Macr\'i, and Stellari yields a stability condition $\sigma$ on $\Ku(Y)$ \cite{BLMS17}.
+Therefore, moduli spaces of $\sigma$-semistable complexes in $\Ku(Y)$ of class $v$ are defined, and denoted $M_{\sigma}(v)$.
 Combined with the rotation autoequivalence introduced in \cite[Sec.
 3.3]{Kuz15_CY}, a construction of \cite{PY20} induces isomorphisms of moduli spaces of $\sigma$-stable complexes in $\Ku(Y)$ of different classes.
 When applied to the Veronese double cone, this isomorphism identifies $M_\sigma(\kappa_1)$ with $M_\sigma(\kappa_2)$, which has been studied in \cite{APR19} and has a component $M_3$ isomorphic to $Y$ itself.
-This is proven in Theorem \ref{thm_three_moduli}, which also embeds the component $M_1$ in the moduli space $M_\sigma(\kappa_1) \simeq M_1 \cup M_3$.